Published

 Consumers are increasingly looking to support businesses in their local communities.
 Small Business Saturday has become a great way to support small business owners in neighborhoods across the country every year around the holidays—but there are many reasons to support local businesses year-round.

-At the same time, small businesses are looking to reciprocate the goodwill and give back to their local communities in return.
+At the same time, small businesses are looking to reciprocate goodwill and give back to their local communities.
 When asked about how they have engaged with their community in the past year, here are small businesses’ most popular answers:

 • 70% have encouraged employees to shop at local small businesses.